dampdigits/score-board/README.md

 - Use the “+” and “-” buttons to increase or decrease the scores.
 - Click on the “Reset” button to start a new game.

+## License

+This repository is licensed under the [GNU AFFERO GENERAL PUBLIC LICENSE v-3.0](./LICENSE).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.